-Alba Arikha was born and raised in Paris.
+Alba Arikha was born and raised in Paris, in an artistic household.
+Her father was the painter Avigdor Arikha, her mother is the poet Anne Atik.
 She studied the piano for many years before turning to writing.
 She completed her BA in comparative literature between the US and Paris, which also included a stint in film scoring, at the Ecole Normale de Musique.

 A year in New York working for an art gallery, was fodder for Alba’s first novel, Muse, which she completed after studying for an MFA at Columbia University.